hashicorp/consul/website/source/docs/guides/geo-failover.html.md

 Templates can match on prefixes or use full regular expressions to determine which services they match.
 In this case, we've chosen the `name_prefix_match` type and given it an empty name, which means that it will match any service.
 If multiple queries are registered, the most specific one will be selected, so it's possible to have a template like this as a catch-all, and then apply more specific policies to certain services.

-With this one prepared query template in place, changing application configurations to look up "<name>.query.consul" instead of "<name>.service.consul" via DNS will result in automatic geo failover to the next closest federated Consul datacenters, in order of increasing network round trip time!
+With this one prepared query template in place, simply changing application configurations to look up "api.query.consul" instead of "api.service.consul" via DNS will result in automatic geo failover to the next closest federated Consul datacenters, in order of increasing network round trip time.